OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 #### Interception Proxy for a Physical Device

 The available network setup options must be evaluated first.
-The mobile device used for testing and the machine running the interception proxy must be connected to the same Wi-Fi network.
+The mobile device used for testing and the host computer running the interception proxy must be connected to the same Wi-Fi network.
 Use either an (existing) access point or create [an ad-hoc wireless network](https://support.portswigger.net/customer/portal/articles/1841150-Mobile%20Set-up_Ad-hoc%20network_OSX.html "Creating an Ad-hoc Wireless Network in OS X").

-Once you've configured the network and established a connection between the testing machine and the mobile device, several steps remain.
+Once you've configured the network and established a connection between the testing host computer and the mobile device, several steps remain.

 - The proxy must be [configured to point to the interception proxy](https://support.portswigger.net/customer/portal/articles/1841101-Mobile%20Set-up_Android%20Device.html "Configuring an Android Device to Work With Burp").
 - The [interception proxy's CA certificate must be added to the trusted certificates in the Android device's certificate storage](https://support.portswigger.net/customer/portal/articles/1841102-installing-burp-s-ca-certificate-in-an-android-device "Installing Burp\'s CA Certificate in an Android Device").
 The location of the menu used to store CA certificates may depend on the Android version and Android OEM modifications of the settings menu.